forever208/DDPM-IP/datasets/README.md

 # Downloading datasets

-This directory includes instructions and scripts for downloading ImageNet and LSUN bedrooms for use in this codebase.
+This directory includes instructions and scripts for downloading ImageNet, LSUN bedrooms, and CIFAR-10 for use in this codebase.

+## ImageNet-64

+To download unconditional ImageNet-64, go to [this page on image-net.org](http://www.image-net.org/small/download.php) and click on "Train (64x64)".
+Simply download the file and unzip it, and use the resulting directory as the data directory (the `--data_dir` argument for the training script).

 ## Class-conditional ImageNet